nabeelvalley/docs/content/docs/rust/intro.md

 [[toc]]

-> These notes are based on working through [The Rust Programming Language Book](https://doc.rust-lang.org/book/title-page.html)
+> These notes are based on working through [The Rust Programming Language Book](https://doc.rust-lang.org/book/title-page.html).
+It can also be accessed using `rustup docs --book`

 # Getting Started